Aaron-Bopp/TIM/00_Meta/Primary Sources/Classes/History/Government Exam #2 Study Guide.md

         i.
 States like alabama were claiming that the constitution only applied in federal areas (after the [[civil war]])

     b.
-Civil liberties are the end, [[civil rights]] are the means to the end.
-We should have certain civil liberties, [[civil rights]] protects them
+Civil liberties are the end, [[Civil Rights]] are the means to the end.
+We should have certain civil liberties, [[Civil Rights]] protects them

 2. What is "the press"?